Seismic2647/Obsidian/Siewly Solo adventure - Road to Tritstram/Story/Quest 2, on the road again/Broken Tower.md

 ### 📍 **SCENE: The Broken Tower, Witch-Haunt Ridge**

-As the player-character **Azure** enters the ruined meditation room inside the tower, she chooses to **taste the ash** in an attempt to understand the residual magic.
+As the player-character **Azura** enters the ruined meditation room inside the tower, she chooses to **taste the ash** in an attempt to understand the residual magic.

 ---